01 Apr How to be a snowsports photographer

 Enthusiasm is good.
 There are people in NZ - hook 'er up.

-Within a day, I had my photo pass and work lined up with the woman behind White Room Pictures.
+Within a day, I had my photo pass and work lined up with an awesome snowsports photographer – the woman behind White Room Pictures.

 Through the email I sent, and because it was then forwarded, the editor of Document Snowboard Magazine got in touch.
 She told me that she would be interested in my images.
 I was happy about this as Document Snowboard was one of my favourite, if not the only, snowboard magazine I read.
 In fact, I once had my photo published in the mag.
 A super cool moment for me at the time.

 Therefore, if I can offer any advice at this stage it is this: start sending emails and reaching out to people.
 It is now easier than ever to reach out, especially if you utilise the power of social media.
-Be honest about your skill level, what you are hoping to achieve and make yourself indispensable.
+Be honest about your skills as a snowsports photographer, what you are hoping to achieve and make yourself indispensable.
 There is no place for pride or ego when you are starting out.
 Be humble and grateful and make sure any replies you get, even if they are negative, you respond to in a polite way.
 You never know when your name will come up in conversation.
 You may just be remembered and called upon with a pass or internship.

 Now, getting down to the nitty-gritty of being a snowsports photographer.